lkcampbell/brackets-fortune/README.md

 file.
 Note that the `.txt` file extension is not included in the command.

 ### Roadmap
+* Add _all option which picks a random fortune from a combination of all the files
 * Make the installation restartless
 * Add word wrap option